pete-the-programmer/FCards/_chapters/ch3-types.md

 ```fsharp
 {% include_relative src/ch3.du2.fs %}
 ```
-Note that the labels for the DU _have_ to start with a capital letter.
+Note that the labels for the DU _have_ to start with a capital letter, so we can't just use the number for the label directly.